Anonym-Bruker/teamstatus/README.md

 Since I don't have enough Azure access rights, I need to manually update the token, thus this simple web page

+How to start:
+sudo node server.js &

+How to use:
 Start the web page at localhost:8081 (or other port set in the code)